 Write: To form characters, letters, or words with pen or pencil; to fill in, as a check or form.
 To express or communicate through the use of the written word.
 To compose, to create as author.

 JOB DESCRIPTION WORKSHEET - FUNCTIONS

-List be low the 3-6 major f unctions of yo ur job:
+List k low the 3-6 major functions of your job:

 1

+2

 2

 3

 4

 5

 6

 7

 8

 JOB DESCRIPTION WORKSHEET - FUNCTIONS & RELATED DUTIES